A quick introduction to creating new a new workflow with Scope Actions.

-This tutorial will show you the basics on how to create a new Scope Action.
+This tutorial will show you the basics of how to create a new Scope Action.
 For detailed information on Scope Action options and how they work, take a look at our in-depth Scope Action User Guide.

-Step 1 – Adding a new Scope Action
+Process Automation Step 1 – Adding a new Scope Action

 Launching the Scope Actions Creation Wizard